rubrikinc/polaris-o365-powershell/QUICK_START.md

 ## Using the module

-### Getting a token
+### Connect to Rubrik

 This module supports API Service Accounts for authentication.
 Once created, you'll need to rename the file to `polaris-service-account.json` and move the file to the `~/.rubrik` directory.
-To create a connect to Rubrik, use the following command:
+To create a connection to Rubrik, use the following command:

 ```powershell
 Connect-Polaris